Etsy is rolling out a ‘purchase protection’ program for buyers and sellers

-In April, Etsy sellers had gone on a weeklong strike because they were upset with the company raising the percentage it takes from them without taking steps to make their experience better on the site.
+In April, Etsy sellers had gone on a weeklong strike because the company had raised the percentage it takes from them without taking steps to improve their experience on the site.
 One of the points they argued for was urging the platform to revamp its customer service system and, in turn, create a better support system for the sellers.

 Now, Etsy is taking a step toward this goal.
 The company said on Monday it will launch the Etsy “Purchase Protection” program, which starts on August 1.
 Buyers can receive a full refund for purchases that “don’t match the item description, arrive damaged, or never arrive.”